 And, its corollary: the logic of security may manacle the logic of freedom.

 The logic of exceptionalism has contempt for the logic of equality.

-The logic of ever expanding markets and increasing profits rejects the laws of nature.
-Nature extracts & puts back in equal measure.
+The logic of ever-expanding markets and increasing profits rejects the laws of nature.
+Nature extracts and puts back in equal measure.
 Nature could not contemplate the logic of living beyond its means.